-Applications for the Law Enforcement Intelligence and Analysis Online masters program are screened for summer, fall and spring semester entry.
-All application material must be received before February 1 for consideration for the following Summer or Fall semester and by September 1 for consideration for the following Spring semester.
+Applications for the Law Enforcement Intelligence and Analysis masters program are screened for summer, fall, and spring semester entry.
+All application material must be received before February 1 for consideration for the following summer or fall semester and by September 1 for consideration for the following spring semester.
 Applicants are typically notified of admission decisions within 6-8 weeks of the deadline.
 Incomplete applications will not be reviewed.

 Arkansas and Maryland residents: The U.S. Department of Education requires an institution offering distance education programs to acquire authorization from the states in which it operates.
 Specific regulations vary from state to state.
 Michigan State University is not seeking authorization in Arkansas or Maryland.
 Students whose resident address is in Arkansas or Maryland at the time of application for admission to Michigan State University are not eligible to apply to MSU online programs.